MyHubAlex/feathers-guide/offline/publications.md

 `publications.userData(...params)(data, connection, hook)`.

-Assuming the record layout had a `dept` field, we could replicate only the records for the accounting department.
+Assuming the record layout had a `dept` field, we could replicate only the records for the accounting department with:
 ```javascript
 const commonPublications = require('feathers-mobile/lib/common/commonPublications');
 ...